Polymer Clay Bead Grid Tutorial: Cross-Stitch Pixel Patterns

 Print a graph at the bead spacing you decided on, slide it under a clear glass tile, then place the base slab on top of the glass.
 The grid lines show through the slab and give you placement targets for each bead.

-A printed grid mat works for this if you do not want to print custom graphs, though a custom graph at exactly your bead spacing is the most precise option.
+A pixel assembly grid works for this if you do not want to print custom graphs, though a custom graph matching your bead spacing is a precise option.

 Drop beads onto the grid intersections one row at a time, working from one corner across so you do not have to reach over placed beads.
 If the pattern is symmetrical, build outward from the center instead so any drift shows up at the edges where it is easier to correct.